 I don’t judge.

 Strong patient relationships are built on trust.
-Effective primary care physicians honor that trust by listening without judgement and by taking their patients’ values into consideration in every exchange.
+Effective primary care physicians honor that trust by listening without judgment and by taking their patients’ values into consideration in every exchange.

 I have a natural drive to help others.